sensu/sensu-dashboard/README.md

 A front-end dashboard for the Sensu monitoring framework.

 ## Documentation
-  Please refer to the [Sensu Wiki](https://github.com/sensu/sensu/wiki).
+  Please refer to the Sensu documentation on [sensuapp.org/docs](http://sensuapp.org/docs) for more information.

 ## License
   Sensu is released under the [MIT license](https://raw.github.com/sensu/sensu-dashboard/master/MIT-LICENSE.txt).